anelook/kafka-first-steps/README.rst

 Demo # 4: use a sink connector
 ------------------------------------

-In the last demo we'll demonstrate how you can move data from Apache Kafka topic into another data store with the help of a connector.
+In the last demo we'll demonstrate how you can use Apache Kafka connectors to move data from Apache Kafka topic into another data store.
-We'll move data into an OpenSearch cluster.
+In this example we'll move data (sink data) into an OpenSearch cluster.

 1. You'll need an OpenSearch cluster.
 Either `set it up from source code <https://opensearch.org/downloads.html#docker-compose>`_ or use a managed option, such as `Aiven for OpenSearch <https://aiven.io/opensearch>`_.

-2. `Enable Apache Kafka Connect <https://developer.aiven.io/docs/products/kafka/kafka-connect/howto/enable-connect.html>`_.
+2. Either set it up `manually <https://kafka.apache.org/documentation/#connect_running>`_ or enable Apache Kafka Connect in the managed version, for example this is how to do so `in Aiven for Apache Kafka <https://developer.aiven.io/docs/products/kafka/kafka-connect/howto/enable-connect.html>`_.

-3. Follow article `how to use OpenSearch connector <https://developer.aiven.io/docs/products/kafka/kafka-connect/howto/opensearch-sink.html>`_.
+3. You'll need to create a configuration file to be used by the connector.
+Follow this article `how to use OpenSearch connector <https://developer.aiven.io/docs/products/kafka/kafka-connect/howto/opensearch-sink.html>`_.
 In particular look at the example `which uses JSON schema <https://developer.aiven.io/docs/products/kafka/kafka-connect/howto/opensearch-sink.html#example-create-an-opensearch-sink-connector-on-a-topic-with-a-json-schema>`_ to transfer data.

 4. To help you, I've created an example of configuration.
-File `connector.json`, which is located in to root folder of this repository contains necessary parameters to connect to OpenSearch and send data.
+File `connector.json`, which is located in the root folder of this repository contains necessary parameters to connect to OpenSearch and send data.
 You only need to update OpenSearch connection information:

 .. code::